cryptexfinance/documentation/docs/contracts/Orchestrator.md

 slug: /contracts/orchestrator
 ---

-Orchestrator contract in charge of managing the settings of the vaults and TCAP token.
+Orchestrator contract in charge of managing the settings of the vaults, rewards and TCAP token.
+It acts as the owner of these contracts.

 ## Code